GabrielOak256/Decrypt_Enigma/README.md

 So we get the "most English-like" Rotor choice and positions.
 Then the "most English-like" ring-setting (compensating that rotation by doing the opposite to the position).
 Then the "most English-like" Plugboard settings.

 Feel free to compile and run the code.
 All instructions should be provided upon use of "-h" as a CLI argument.
+But,
+"./decrypt_enigma --ciphertext ciphertexts/4.txt" (Linux)
+"decrypt_enigma.exe --ciphertext ciphertexts\4.txt" (Windows)
-But, "./decrypt_enigma --ciphertext ciphertexts/4.txt" will run the program with default values on the 4th ciphertext file.
+will run the program with default values on the 4th ciphertext file.
+And,
-And, "./decrypt_enigma --encrypt --ciphertext ciphertexts/4.txt --key IV U F III T K V D Z AZ GR HK" will decrypt that ciphertext using that key.
+"./decrypt_enigma --encrypt --ciphertext ciphertexts/4.txt --key IV U F III T K V D Z AZ GR HK" (Linux) "decrypt_enigma.exe --encrypt --ciphertext ciphertexts\4.txt --key IV U F III T K V D Z AZ GR HK" (Windows) will decrypt that ciphertext using that key.

+An example of some of the other CLI options:
+"decrypt_enigma.exe --ciphertext ciphertexts\6.txt --fitness known --known_plaintext ciphertexts\known_plaintext.txt"